Gardening Group 02 500px Resampled

 Practitioners can offer value and expertise at all levels within Te Tūāpapa across the continuum of supports.
 This ranges from building universal supports within learning environments, to targeted and intensive interventions developed from specific assessments and planning for an individual mokopuna.

 Practitioners work with the adults (eg, teaching teams), mokopuna and whānau to identify practices that will strengthen the participation and progress of all learners.
 How this works in practice will vary depending on the context.
 For example, RTLB work primarily with educators in the school setting, and may work with whānau directly, or indirectly through the educators.
 RTLB may also work with early learning educators to support transition to school.
-An Advisor On Deaf Children will work closely with the whānau of a new born baby identified with a hearing loss.
+An Advisor On Deaf Children will work closely with the whānau of a newborn baby identified with a hearing loss.

 Working across the continuum can include